 Flowering Mechanism: Tuberous begonias are light accumulators.
-Day length extension and supplemental lighting will shorten the length of time to flower and improve plant quality.
+Day length extension and

 Germination: Optimum conditions for seedling development, beginning on the day of sowing until radicle emergence.
 Expect radicle emergence in 7-10 days.
 Germination should be complete at 10 days unless optimum conditions are not provided.